po2xel/vkpp/README.md

 Specialization info is assigned as part of the shader stage and must be set after creating the shader module and before creating the pipeline.

 ### [OffScreenRenderer](Sample/OffScreenRenderer/)

 <img src="./Sample/OffScreenRenderer/OffScreenRenderer.png" height="108px" align="right">

 Demonstrates the use of offscreen framebuffer with color and depth attachments.
+The color attachment of the first render pass is used as the sampler texture of the second render pass.

 ## Credits
 Thanks to the authors of these libraries: